What: One-Day Product Leaders Roundtable (Workshop)

 - Hiring, training and mentoring strategies for new product managers

 - Selling the value of product management to peer organizations

 - Role definitions, or “who does what”

-We will also have a private dinner for all participants the evening before, at Jardinière (300 Grove St, SF): a chance to get acquainted ahead of our all-day working session.
+As a way to get to know each other in advance, the group had a private dinner the evening before at Jardinière (300 Grove St, SF).
 Wine, wisdom, war stories, and closed-door networking with other product executives.

 Even if we assume a team of individually great product managers (and developers and designers and marketing/sales/services/support folks), organizations are complex.
 Getting things done is hard, so we must be strong enablers of our teams.
 Sharing leader-level experiences helps us recognize patterns across companies team and give names to apparently-unique issues.